abberdeen/circuitid-csharp/docs/AnnouncementsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new AnnouncementsApi(Configuration.Default);
-            var announcements = new Announcements(); // Announcements | The JSON object that will be posted to the REST API endpoint.
+            var announcementsCreateOrPatch = new AnnouncementsCreateOrPatch(); // AnnouncementsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetAnnouncement200Response result = apiInstance.CreateAnnouncement(announcements);
+                GetAnnouncement200Response result = apiInstance.CreateAnnouncement(announcementsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)